 Long term investigations

-At the core of the Apolimer’s project is our willingness to conduct long term research in various social-ecological study sites.
-In order to tighten collaborations, whether in science or with local actors, we seek to conceive research programs that extend through the years, which we consider essential to foster efficient modes of action with strong impacts, both scientifically and epistemologically, and socially and politically.
-Entering through the door of territories, we try to follow in action, what are now called their sustainability trajectories.
+At the core of my methodological approach is my willingness to conduct long term research in various social-ecological study sites, mainly in Metropolitan France and overseas.
+In order to tighten collaborations, whether in science or with local actors, I seek to conceive research programs that extend through the years, which I consider essential to foster efficient modes of action with strong impacts, both scientifically and epistemologically, and socially and politically.
+Entering through the door of territories, I try to follow in action, what are now called their sustainability trajectories.
 By analysing these trajectories, we seek to understand what factors enable or not the transformation of those territories towards sustainability.

 Interdisciplinary ethnographic surveys

 The first stage of my investigations consists of interviews and ethnographic observations conducted in close collaboration with researchers in the social and natural sciences.
 Concretely, those investigations are carried out in political and administrative institutions, in professional and trade union organizations and among ecological engineering experts, naturalist activists and NGO representatives.
 All of several relevant places where knowledge in ecology and resilience thinking is produced.